wlfgp/xboxdrv-mouse/README.md

 *xboxdrv -s -c /path/to/mpv.mouse.xboxdrv*

-You'll find the `mpv.mouse.xboxdrv` file in the directory above.
+You'll find the `mpv.mouse.xboxdrv` file on top of this page.

 And you might need something like `input.conf` for mpv, as the one in the mpv folder above.